 Breaking the C–C bond results in a carbocation.
 We can then draw a resonance form where a lone pair from oxygen makes a new pi bond with the carbon to give a protonated ester (third curved arrow).
 [Note – it’s also possible to draw this happening at the same time as the rearrangement, see the footnotes for an example]

 This is then deprotonated (by the conjugate base of the acid) to give the final ester product and m-chlorobenzoic acid. (no longer “peroxy”benzoic acid, since it’s lost the O–O bond !)

 In rearrangement reactions like this, I find it helpful to draw the “ugly” version of the product first, which has the right connectivity, but drawn poorly.
-[Click here to have an image pop up of the “ugly version“]
+Hover here for image of the “ugly version” (link to image)

 “Why does the phenyl ring migrate to form this ester.
 Couldn’t the methyl group migrate instead?”

 Great question!
 This is such a great question that answering it will go a little bit beyond the standard course material, so I’ll address this in [Note 3]